Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 <br />

-# My Personal and Technical Development
+# Benjamin's Personal and Technical Development
 - Redefining the objectives: what is really necessary?
 - Discussing changes of direction with project partner
 - Applying conceptual engineering skills to a real problem (eg heat transfer, manufacturing + design interplay, circuit design)